Failed Google Interview: What Actually Went Wrong

 Problem count matters far less than pattern coverage and identification ability.
 An engineer who solves 150 problems across 15 distinct patterns with deliberate identification practice will outperform someone who grinds 500 problems from the same three or four categories.
 Google tests whether you can recognize which pattern applies to a problem you haven't seen.
 Volume alone doesn't train that skill.

-For most engineers, the hardest part is identifying which algorithmic pattern applies to a problem they haven't seen before.
+The hardest part is identifying which algorithmic pattern applies to a problem you haven't seen before.
 Google deliberately writes problem descriptions that don't hint at the technique.
 You can't rely on tags, titles, or category filters.
-You have to recognize the structural signals in the problem itself, which requires explicit identification training that most practice methods skip entirely.
+You have to recognize the structural signals in the problem itself, which requires explicit identification training that standard practice methods skip entirely.

 Both matter, but the thought process often carries more weight than a perfect final solution.
 Google interviewers evaluate how you break down the problem, why you chose a specific approach, and whether you can verify your solution's correctness by tracing it with concrete inputs.
 An engineer who identifies the right pattern, explains their reasoning clearly, and traces through an example often scores higher than one who produces code without explaining the thinking behind it.